forrest-orr/DoubleStar/WpadSandboxEscape/README.md

-When executed via Firefox CVE-2019-17026, this is the second shellcode to be run as part of this chain and will be found on the heap by the JIT sprayed egg hunter shellcode, set to +RWX and then executed via a CALL instruction.
+When executed via Firefox CVE-2019-17026, this is the second shellcode to be run as part of this chain and will be found on the heap by the JIT sprayed egg hunter shellcode, set to +RWX and then executed.

-It will not work properly in IE11 64-bit (Enhanced Protected Mode) on Windows 8.1 due to the Low Integrity status of iexplore.exe being unable to create the global synchronization event object in \BaseNamedObjects.
-If the synchronization requirement is removed, it will work fine.

 It should also be noted that this code is designed to be run on Windows 8.1 or 10: the WPAD RPC interface has changed between Windows 7 and 8.1 and the interface